OlssonF/Forecast-evaluation-EFI25/tutorial/forecast-evaluation-tutorial.md

 # 4 Calculating and plotting evaluation metrics

-## 4.1 Evaluating a single forecast
+## 4.1 Evaluating a forecast from a single reference date

 We will start by looking at a single 35-day ahead forecast from a single model and a single site.